 Explain how the proposed CHERC or sub-award projects align to the selected research priority/priorities.
 This form is limited to 1500 characters, including spaces, and will truncate at that point.
 See here on cancer.org for a listing, descriptions, and specific examples of research that may fall under the ACS priority areas.
 Please make sure that the priority area or areas are clearly stated.
-See Appendix C of the <a href="https://standard.org/stand
+See Appendix C of the Standard Grant Application Instructions for examples.
+In addition, describe how the CHERC or sub-award aligns with the goal of the RFA.